HTTP Module#

 Note

-If the directive's parameter is set to $hostname, the machine's hostname is inserted (hostname).
+If the directive is set to $hostname, the hostname of the web server is used.

-During searching for a virtual server by name, if the name matches more than one of the specified variants, (e.g. both a wildcard name and regular expression match), the first matching variant will be chosen, in the following order of priority:
+When searching for a virtual server by name, that is mateched by multiple options (for example, both a wildcard and a regular expression), the first matching option will be selected in the following priority order:

-• the first matching regular expression (in order of appearance in the configuration file)
+• the first matching regular expression (in the order of appearance), including an empty name.

 Attention